Your Pathology Results Explained

 What is the Grade of my cancer?

 Pathologists classify cancer cells in different grades depending on how different they look to normal breast cells and how quickly they are growing.
 The grades range from 1-3, with 1 being physically closest to normal breast cancer cells and 3 being the most abnormal.
 This is not the same as the stages of breast cancer, which is not in your pathology report.
-To learn more about stages, head to the bottom of this blog or to our Instagram post.
+To learn more about stages, head to the bottom of this blog.

 Why did they test for hormone receptors?